A compact Earth-imaging satellite proposed at TsSKB Progress in Samara. Credit: TsSKB Progress

 Published: 2012 Oct.
 25

 In the first phase of the Obzor-O constellation deployment, two satellites would be able to image the entire Russian territory in 30 days.
 With the introduction of two additional spacecraft, any region in the nation could be covered in seven days.
-Launches of Obzor-O spacecraft were to be carried out by Soyuz-2-1v/Volga, Rockot or Angara-1.2 rockets from Plesetsk or Baikonur, from 2015 to 2019.
+Launches of Obzor-O spacecraft were to be carried out by Soyuz-2-1v/Volga, Rockot or Angara-1.2 rockets from Plesetsk or Baikonur, in the middle of 2015, in 2017 and 2019.
 The satellites were expected to operate in a 700-kilometer circular orbit with an inclination 98.2 degrees toward the Equator.

 In addition, a pair of Obzor-R radar satellites was expected to complement optical spacecraft in 2015-2018.
 Obzor-R would carry a phased-array radar, enabling it to obtain all-weather images with a resolution up to one meter.
 Obzor-R would replace Arkon-2M satellites, whose development was canceled in 2012.